haruosuz/microbe/references/microbe.urban.md

 Huaxin Lei 1, Shicong Du 1, Xinzhao Tong 1 2, Wing Lam Chan 1, Marcus H Y Leung 1, Kari O Bøifot 3 4, Daniela Bezdan 5, Daniel J Butler 5, David C Danko 5, David C Green 6 7, Mark T Hernandez 8, Frank J Kelly 6, Alexander G Lucaci 5, Cem Meydan 5, Marina Nieto-Caballero 8, Krista Ryon 5, Braden Tierney 5, Klas I Udekwu 9 10, Benjamin G Young 5, Christopher E Mason 11 12 13 14, Marius Dybwad 15 16, Patrick K H Lee 17 18
 https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-025-02173-z
 https://pmc.ncbi.nlm.nih.gov/articles/PMC12395665/

+Fig. 1.
+Bioinformatics workflow and biogeography of viral operational taxonomic units (vOTUs) in air samples from built environments in global cities.
+A Bioinformatics workflow for viral bin identification used in this study.

+E Principal coordinate analysis of the Bray–Curtis dissimilarity matrix for the samples from the cities over a two-year period.
+Points are colored by city and shaped by year.
+Permutational multivariate analyses of variance (PERMANOVA) and permutational multivariate analyses of dispersion (PERMDISP) were performed without considering the year in which the samples were collected.
+The ellipses show the multivariate normal distribution at a 90% confidence interval for samples from each city.
+NS: not statistically significant

+Reconstruction of metagenome assembled genomes and coverage estimation Metagenome -assembled genomes (MAGs) in each sample were reconstructed using the binning module in MetaWRAP (v1.3.2) with the options “–metabat2 –maxbin2 –concoct” and then further refined using the binning-refinement module in MetaWRAP (v1.3.2).

 Data availability
 The raw DNA-sequencing data used in this study have been deposited in the NCBI Sequence Read Archive under BioProject accession numbers PRJNA1129830 (https://dataview.ncbi.nlm.nih.gov/object/PRJNA1129830?reviewer=1g7d3ssamqkhspagcpf2cenq6t) and PRJNA1132165 (https://dataview.ncbi.nlm.nih.gov/object/PRJNA1132165?reviewer=uu8vu4rqqn6vlfp122spfju3g0).
 The viral genome sequences are available at https://figshare.com/articles/dataset/5346_highquality_airborne_virus/27628491.
 The supporting code can be found at the following GitHub page: https://github.com/HuaxinLEI-CityU/Global-Built-Environments-Airborne-Viromes.